Bako Dagnon: First success

 In 1966, Bako Dagnon gave her first public concert in Kita during the local edition of the "Youth Week" (Semaine de la Jeunesse).
 This event had been created by the first president Modibo Keïta to "boost the cultural traditions of Mali".
 She performed a Fulani song in Bambara, Yirijanko Le, for which she won an award that allowed her to participate at the regional edition of the "Youth Week" of Kayes Region the following year.
 There she won again and performed at the national competition, the Bamako Biennale.
 Following these successes she performed regularly with the Regional Orchestra of Kita.
 In Bamako, she sang on weddings and gained popularity.

 Work with the Ensemble Instrumental National

 On demand of the Minister of Arts, Sports and Culture of the time, in 1974, Bako Dagnon joined Mali's National Instrumental Ensemble (Ensemble Instrumental National or EIN) which had been established shortly after the declaration of independence in 1961.
 The EIN was the most prestigious music ensemble in the country and consisted of about forty of the best Malian musicians.
 Although Bako Dagnon didn't live in Bamako but in Kita with her husband and children, she regularly performed with the EIN.
 She also joined the EIN on a concert tour in Korea and China, where she played for Mao.
-Her performances led to an increase of her own reputation and the one of the EIN as well.
+Her performances led to an increase of her own reputation and that of the EIN as well.
 She gained notoriety in the whole of Mali with the song Tiga Monyonko (meaning "while peeling peanuts") which remains one of her most popular songs.